liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

  - **User Yiran:**
  > The hint should be hidden and be showed when there is a click event.
 The learn more link should be opened in the new tag and leave the game page.
- - We add an onclick function to hide and display the hint content according to this feedback and revise the available method of opening a web page with <a> tag.
+ - We add an on-click function to hide and display the hint content according to this feedback and revise the available method of opening a web page with <a> tag.

 **Dynamic Earth version1:**